 I even remember when I was a kid, there used to be a field beside the BIG TEXAN where the buffalo that they served would graze (they got rid of them a long time ago according to owner Danny Lee and no longer serve buffalo).
-When I go to Amarillo, this is my favorite thing to do there!
+When I go to Amarillo, this is my son’s favorite thing to do there!

 #5 Historic Route 66

 As mentioned before, who would have thought that US Historic Route 66 started (or ended) right here in Amarillo, Texas?
 It is in the San Jacinto neighborhood near 6th Avenue between Georgia and Forrest Avenues.
-For more than 13 commercial blocks in the San Jacindo Heights neighborhood, you will find some pretty quirky places along this stretch of Historic Route 66—like the Lile Gallery, where Bob “Crocodile” Lile produces jewelry from broken Cadillac Ranch car pieces!
+For more than 13 commercial blocks in the San Jacinto Heights neighborhood, you will find some pretty quirky places along this stretch of Historic Route 66—like the Lile Gallery, where Bob “Crocodile” Lile produces jewelry from broken Cadillac Ranch car pieces!

 But there are also a few honkey tonks, antique stores, and good old-fashioned Mexican dive joints – Los Braceros for your eating pleasure!
 Of course, there is lots of eye candy for the folks looking for nostalgia in this area of Route 66.
 This area boasts design standards from Spanish Revival to Art Modern and Art Deco, representing a nostalgic time and evolving American tastes and culture.

-The buildings include a variety of different architectural styles from the early 20th century, including Art Deco, Art Moderne, and Spanish Revival elements.
 Some of the historically significant buildings are the Adkinson-Baker Tire Company, the Natatorium, and Taylor’s Texaco Station.
 Honestly, this area is a whole bunch of fun for those taking the US Route 66 drive and a great thing to do while in Amarillo.